CREATE A CONNECTION TO YOUR BACNET SERVER

 -

-- Open YABE and click on the "+" icon to add a new device.
+- Open YABE and click on the "+" icon to search all devices.

-- This will open a configuration window where you can specify the connection details.
+- This will open a configuration window where you can specify the interface details.

-- Open YABE and click on the "+" icon to add a new device.
+- Open YABE and click on the "+" icon to search all devices.

 -